20 products under $20 to help organize your closet | CNN Underscored

 2-Tier Shoe Rack ($9.99; containerstore.com)

-Driskill picked this shoe rack because, she says, “this design allows a lot of air flow.”
-She suggests buying two of them and placing them side-by-side to create plenty of space for all your shoes; each rack can accommodate six pairs of adult-sized shoes, and if you count the floor space under the bottom shelf, which is the right size for low-profile styles like flip flops, sandals or ballet flats, and you’ve got room for another three pairs.
+Driskill picked this shoe rack because, she says, “this design allows a lot of airflow.”
+She suggests buying two of them and placing them side by side to create plenty of space for all your shoes; each rack can accommodate six pairs of adult-size shoes, and if you count the floor space under the bottom shelf, which is the right size for low-profile styles like flip-flops, sandals or ballet flats, you’ve got room for another three pairs.

 Fix Find Pool Noodles, 5-Pack ($17.49; amazon.com)